Finn1917/Course3Proj/README.md

 Step 5

 Using the melt and dcast operation, the data is then summarized by activity and subject.
+The resulgin file is written to a a simple text file.
+The output can be read back into R using read.table alond with headers = TRUE.